"Such things cannot be thought of, but must grow again from forgotten parts." Carl Jung.

 All too rare is a cogent engagement of the design beyond the desires of the author, looking at a project’s form directly with the rigor of an argument about the configurational impact on use and, therefore, meaning.
 This always seems odd, because it is what designers, at least architects, do all the time.
 As we develop a design, choices (about organization and form) are reviewed and selected to advance design objectives.
 Even if the reasoning is highly intuitive, it is not without consideration.
 It is in this often unarticulated thinking where the answer to what we know can be found, but for us in this project on form, the more interesting question found here is how do you know it?

-We are interested in form because that is what we think with, while drawing and designing.
+We are interested in form because that is what we think with while drawing and designing.
 It is a way we know something.
-A drawing or model provides a cognitive structure to explore a design problem through its transformation, and for us it is the transforming that defines how we know.
+A drawing or model provides a cognitive structure to explore a design problem through its transformation, and for us, it is the transforming that defines how we know.
 This is an important distinction, in part because of the humbling and abundant array of work of comparative precedent studies and descriptions of architectural vocabulary.
 Much of this work is offered as categorical information rather than describing the generative aspects of a form.
-As an example there is the remarkable work by Jean-Nicolas-Louis Durand, who produced the 'Précis des leçons d'architecture…' in 1809 with plate after plate of designs encompassing the extent of then existing and emerging building types.
+As an example, there is the remarkable work by Jean-Nicolas-Louis Durand, who produced the 'Précis des leçons d'architecture…' in 1809 with plate after plate of designs encompassing the extent of what he considered to be the existing and emerging building types.
 Amongst his motivations was to bring the study of architecture into the Polytechnique, requiring a codified knowledge base.
 Of significance to us in this work is first few pages, where he lays out the diagrams from which all the buildings that follow are derived, the generative aspects of the buildings.
 Here, contained in these few pages lies an example of what we know and, more critically, how we know it.

 further: Schon, Donald;"The Reflective Practitioner: How professionals think in action".
 London: Temple Smith, 1983.